zboszor/rtsp-proxy/README.md

 This code uses FFmpeg libraries to read an RTSP source feed and transcode its video stream (no audio!) to a destination feed.

 The destination server is provided by `mediamtx` or `rtsp-simple-server` which must be running in advance.

+Alternatively, the decoded frame data can be put into shared memory.
+This way, the consumer of image data can use it directly.

 Connection to some cameras may be flaky which can result in a terminated stream, which in turn makes the viewer application stop.